TN 28 (11-24)

 8. Medicare Issue

 The extended period of Medicare begins with the first month of SGA after the 15th month of the EPE.
-Under EXR an individual cannot enter the TWP, EPE and extended Medicare period until he or she has completed the IRP.
+Under EXR an individual cannot enter the TWP, EPE and extended Medicare period until they have completed the IRP.
 EXR can result in a substantial lengthening of Medicare coverage when an individual returns to ongoing SGA during the IRP.

 9. Statutory Blindness